Q: Are The Happy Handwriter’s resources available at a store near me?

 A: The shopping cart is organised according to age which will serve as a guideline for the selection of age appropriate activities for your child.
 Click here for the resources for your 4 year old.

-Q: Are the resources suitable for left-handers?
+Q: Are The Happy Handwriter resources suitable for

 A: Yes, all our resources are suitable for left-handers.
 The most important thing for left-handers when it comes to handwriting, is the positioning of the book.
 You need to ensure the child adopts a good hand posture and doesn’t assume a ‘hooking’ posture of the wrist.